AlexBocken/kanji/README.md

 Both of these strategies are not optimal and I'm currently looking into other options.
 Inserting pictures does not seem optimal to me as well since those are heavily font-dependent.
 Reccommendations on how to solve this issue are always welcome.

-## Compounds
+## Composites
-Compounds are added to the last kanji learned to completely understand the compound.
+Composites are added to the last kanji learned to completely understand the composite.
 E.g. "週末" (Wochenende) is added at "週" (no. 340), not "末" (no. 230).

 ## Fonts
-For Kanjis I'm using the IPAGothic font, for the stroke order I'm using Timothy Eyre's great font I found on [his website](https://www.nihilist.org.uk/).
-Please notice the license he has listed for this font.
+For Kanjis I'm using the IPAGothic font, for the stroke order I'm using Timothy Eyre's (or is it Ulrich Apel's?
+It's not quite clear to me.) great font I found on [his website](https://www.nihilist.org.uk/).

-### Importing via apkg

-I've included an apkg file with the font files included as well as one apkg file without these font files.
-Choose the one you prefer, the one with fonts has the additional benefit of synchronising the fonts with other devices.

-### Importing via CrowdAnki

-Either install these fonts seperately or add the ttfs to your `collection.media` Anki folder as `_ipag.ttf` and `_KanjiStrokeOrders.ttf`.
-The latter method has the benefit of synchronising these fonts to your other devices as well.
+The licenses for these fonts can also be found in the `licenses` folder of this git repository.
+I believe me distributing these fonts with this project is not a breach of contract, but I am also not a lawyer.

 ## License

 MIT

+(Fonts seperate)